Section 1: Purpose and Contents of this page:

 Please ensure you have carefully read the guidance provided for your situation BEFORE you contact Student Immigration.

-Your dependants can apply for immigration permission as your Student Dependant to join or remain with you only if:
+Under the current immigration rules for courses starting before 1 January 2024, your dependants can apply for immigration permission as your Student Dependant to join or remain with you only if:

 - you are government-sponsored and your course is longer than six months,

 - you are doing a postgraduate level course of 9 months or longer at a Higher Education Provider with a track record of compliance (this is Warwick) or a 'UK recognised body',

 - your current or most recent immigration permission is/was as a Student (or Tier 4 Student) Visa on a course longer than six months AND all 4 points below apply: